Try3D/try3d.github.io/src/pages/blogs/post-1.md

 ---
-layout: ../../components/layout.astro
+layout: ../../components/blogLayout.astro
 title: Hello world
 ---

-# Hello world
+# Hello World
 This is just a placeholder